Easy Tomato Sauce Recipe

-Heat the oil in the pan and fry the onion until golden.
+- Heat the oil in the pan and fry the onion until light golden.

-Add all ingredients including crashed or thinly chopped garlic, sugar and salt.
+- Add tomatoes and all additional ingredients including crushed or thinly sliced garlic, sugar and salt.

 This is my ultimate recipe.
 I can’t tell you how much I love it.
 There are only 6 ingredients involved and the whole sauce doesn’t take more than 30 minutes to make.

 Another reason why this recipe is my favourite is that it’s easy to make a bigger batch and either store it in the fridge for up to 4 days or freeze it to have the sauce ready for quick weekday dinner.

 Does it sound good already?
 Well, it isn’t the best part yet!

 This simple tomato sauce is a fantastic base for many meals (including pasta sauce, pizza sauce, spaghetti bolognese, meatballs and even curry).
 Adding an already made sauce to some of the above-mentioned meals will considerably shorten the cooking time.

 The best way how to thicken the sauce in case it is too runny is to let it reduce on a medium simmer.
 Longer cooking doesn’t have a negative effect on the sauce, it will enhance the flavours.
 Don’t worry to let it boil over 30 minutes if necessary.

 If you don’t have time and your family is ready to eat you for their dinner you can thicken tomato sauce with either flour or corn starch (corn flour).

 If you don’t know how much of the sauce liquid you need to thicken I recommend starting with one heaped tablespoon of flour or corn starch.